 T. Gordon Parks Collegiate Concerto Competition

-This season’s competition is for Orchestral Winds, Brass and Percussion players between the ages of 18 and 25 as of March 31, 2017.
-The winner will be the featured soloist in performance with the orchestra on March 31, 2017, and cash awards of $2,000, $1,000 and $500 will be presented to the top three finalists.
+This season’s competition is for Orchestral String players (Violin, Viola, Cello, Bass) and Harp (no piano, guitar or other stringed instruments) between the ages of 18 and 25 as of February 10, 2018.
+The winner will be the featured soloist in performance with the orchestra on February 10, 2018, and cash awards of $2,000, $1,000 and $500 will be presented to the top three finalists.

 The Arapahoe Philharmonic is grateful to Jim and Millie Patterson and Universal Music Company in Thornton, Colorado, for sponsoring the Concerto Competition.

-The 90-member Arapahoe Philharmonic has been a valuable cultural asset in the Denver metropolitan area since 1953.
-In addition to its regular season of six masterworks concerts, the orchestra offers many services to the community, including concerts for elementary school students, coaching students from area high schools, and opportunities such as this competition and the Vincent C. LaGuardia, Jr. Conducting and Composition Competitions.
+The 75-member Arapahoe Philharmonic has been a valuable cultural asset in the Denver metropolitan area since 1953.
+In addition to its regular season of six masterworks concerts, the orchestra offers many services to the community, including chamber orchestra performances, concerts for elementary school students, coaching students from area middle schools and high schools, and opportunities such as this competition and the Vincent C. LaGuardia, Jr. Conducting and Composition Competitions.

 Entry Submission Requirements

 - The T. Gordon Parks Collegiate Concerto Competition rotates instrument categories annually.
-The 2016–2017 competition is for wind, brass and percussion players.
+The 2017–2018 competition is for orchestral string and harp players.

 Double or triple concertos are allowed with the following conditions:

 - All solo instruments must fall into the competition year category.
-For instance, all soloists must be wind, brass or percussion players.
+For instance, all soloists must be orchestral string or harp players.

 - Only one prize will be awarded to the soloists collectively.
 Any prize awarded would need to be split between the soloists.